Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 The south and north pole of the coils will be in the direction of movement, unlike normal BLDC motors, where you make two windings for each pole pair.

 CONS: It takes time to perfect.
 All good cookies take time to make.
-The intended Arduino Library (SimpleFoc) needs further development to be able to work with current sensing and 6 pin switch control, which will be SAMD(E)51 specifik.
+The intended Arduino Library (SimpleFoc) needs further development to be able to work with inline current sensing.

+Changelog:

+Added MAX40056 Current sensor on 3 out of 4 phases.
+The last fase will have to follow one of the ones with sensor if used seperately.
+In stepper configuration, the sensor will monitor the two windings on two bidirectional sensors.
+In 3 phase configuration, the 3 current sensors will be in use.

+Added MOSFET driver MIC4605-2 which control high side & Low side using one PWM input.
+This mean we can use the SimpelFOC lib. as is.
+(Current sense still need implementation).

 This hardware project is licensed under the Creative Commons CC-BY-NC-SA https://creativecommons.org/licenses/by-nc-sa/4.0/